GISS Surface Temperature Analysis (GISTEMP v4)

 News and Updates

-See the GISTEMP News page for a list of announcements and NASA articles related to the GISTEMP analysis.
-Announcements when our monthly updates are released are posted to the NASA/GISS Twitter feed.
+See the GISTEMP News page for a list of NASA releases and other articles and features related to the GISTEMP analysis.

 See the Updates to Analysis page for detailed update information about GISTEMP v4.